 Throughout the year settlement workers in schools organize events and workshops that address issues and concerns of newcomer parents.
 This group meets on a monthly and sometimes weekly basis, depending on the needs of the community.
 The group provides parents with an opportunity to come out and share their experiences and concerns.

 - Parenting in Canada and the Role of CAS

 - Helping your child in Homework

-This program is tailored to newcomers attending high school for the first time in Canada; the program takes place in designated hub schools – schools with a higher number of newcomers whilst hosting the students from surrounding high schools.
-The program is organized and coordinated by MSEP counsellors,who recruit students who were newcomers themselves to deliver the one day program.
-This program is in collaboration between students, teachers, and settlement workers.
+This program is tailored to the needs of newcomers attending high school for the first time in Canada.
+The program takes place in designated hub schools – schools with a higher number of newcomers while also hosting the students from surrounding high schools.
+It is organized and coordinated by MSEP counsellors, who recruit students that were newcomers during previous years to deliver this one day program.
+This program is a collaboration between students, teachers, and settlement workers.

 iFun – DUFFERIN-PEEL CATHOLIC DISTRICT SCHOOL BOARD

-This program is tailored to newcomers attending high school for the first time in Canada; the program takes place in designated hub schools – schools with a higher number of newcomers whilst hosting the students from surrounding high schools.
+This program is tailored to newcomers attending high school for the first time in Canada.
+The program takes place in designated hub schools – schools with a higher number of newcomers while also hosting the students from surrounding high schools.

 MyBlueprint is an online education planner that helps students: